Shay-Gueron/AES-GCM-SIV/AES_GCM_SIV_128/README_128.txt

 2. AES GENEREL PURPOSE GCM SIV - C code - works on any computer.
 3. AES GCM SIV Package MAC OS- ASM code - performance code - version enabled for MAC OS using xcode, llvm and gcc.
    The tested machine is using Apple LLVM Version 7.3.0 (clang-703.0.29) with target x86_64-apple-darwin15.3.0.
-4. AES GCM SIV C Intrinsics Code - C code - version with about the similar performance to the performance code - more compatible version.
+4. AES GCM SIV C Intrinsics Code - C code - version with about the similar performance to the performance code - more portability version.

 Both of the codes were validated and both supply same output.
 The Performance code has more details on output.